scips/sandbox/hackages/vuejs101/day1/README.md

 * It will use a virtual dom and a copy of the virtual dom then compare both (previous and actual) and determine what to do on the diff between the 2.
 * Why using virtual dom?
 To reduce the way we touch the dom, because dom is slow.
 And going through a tree of items is really fast.
 It also garantee that we only change the DOM that have change and not everything

+### Vue intercept mutable methods

+In arrays it intercept push, pull, splice, reverse, sort ...

+In arrays it doesn't intercept immutable methods such as concat

 ### Bindings

 #### Mustache templating system